documentationfor yFiles for HTML 3.0.0.1

 MouseWheelBehaviors.ZOOM

-Turning the mouse wheel or pinching on a touchpad will zoom the viewport.
-This is the default.
+The mouse wheel or pinching on a touchpad will zoom the viewport.
+This is the default setting.

 MouseWheelBehaviors.SCROLL

-Turning the mouse wheel will scroll the viewport vertically, and horizontally when turning the mouse wheel while pressing the Shift key.
-No modifier key is required if bidirectional wheel events are available (e.g. touchpad or two-axis mouse wheel).
+The mouse wheel will scroll the viewport vertically and horizontally when turning the mouse wheel while pressing the Shift key.
+No modifier key is required if bidirectional wheel events are available (e.g., touchpad or two-axis mouse wheel).

-ZOOM and SCROLL can be combined as well, in which case scrolling is the default behavior when turning the mouse wheel and zooming happens when the mouseWheelZoomEventRecognizer is satisfied (default: Ctrl) and turning the mouse wheel.
+ZOOM and SCROLL can be combined.
+In this case, scrolling is the default behavior when using the mouse wheel.
+Zooming occurs when the mouseWheelZoomEventRecognizer is activated (by default, Ctrl) while using the mouse wheel.

 On touchpads, this combination enables bidirectional panning with two fingers and pinch zooming: